crystalschang/hull-conversations/README.md

 # User Registration Tutorial

 For this tutorial, we'll create a registration tunel.
-First, we will ask the user to log in with his Facebook account, them we will ask him to fill his profile.
-And finally we'll show him his profile and an edit button that will allow him to edit his profile.
+First, we will ask the user to log in with his Facebook account, them we will ask him to fill a form to complete his profile.

 ## Prerequisites